| | |

 A close up of a painted tree forest showing the texture in the paint to resemble trees.

-Finishing the DIY Wood Sign with Frame
+Finishing the Wall Art with a Frame

 To add the frame, Hubs ran a bit of wood glue along each side of the frame and then placed the frame along the edge of the wood backing.